 border-color: transparent, but

 still, there are hardcore IE6 users and it seems that they will never update

-This post is targetted to the developers that care and dare to make their
+This post is targeted to the developers that care and dare to make their websites crossbrowser.

 border: solid 10px transparent;

 It works correctly under Internet Explorer 7, FireFox, Opera and Safari,

 while Internet Explorer displays a solid black border around

 .testDiv.
 To put it to work with

 IE6, we will create another rule, that is visible only in version 6 (the

 … And voila!
 The ugly black border around